We don't just talk cars ... we teach how to buy them.

 2009 Chevrolet TrailBlazer: In its final year of production, the previously optional 5.3-liter V8 engine was discontinued, while Bluetooth phone connectivity was made available.

-Overall, for those who need the additional space and power of a mid-size SUV, we think the Trailblazer makes a solid choice.
+Overall, for those who need the additional space and power of a mid-size SUV, we think the Trailblazer makes a solid choice and can still be found out there.
 And we can make some suggestions to help you save some money when buying one.

-There are actually several different ways to buy a pre-owned Trailblazer at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Trailblazer at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.